Plaza Premium runs a small network of just over 120 high-quality lounges at 30 airports in 16 countries, including now three in Australia.

 Unlimited access for American Express Platinum Charge cardholders

-The American Express Platinum Charge card offers lounge access to Plaza Platinum lounges, in addition to the existing Priority Pass, Virgin Australia, American Express Lounge and Delta SkyClub benefits.
+The American Express Platinum Charge card offers lounge access to Plaza Platinum lounges.
+That’s in addition to the existing Priority Pass, Virgin Australia, American Express Lounge and Delta SkyClub benefits.

-There is overlap between some Priority Pass lounges and Plaza Premium lounges, so these cardholders are doubly lucky to have access!
+There is overlap between some Priority Pass lounges and Plaza Premium lounges, so these Card Members are doubly lucky to have access!

 You just need to flash your American Express Platinum Charge or Centurion card at the lounge entrance to gain access.
 Plus, according to one of our readers, you will also receive a 15-minute complimentary massage service at the Wellness Spa.